lukasbicus/second-brain/notes/Validation.md

 Here are some validation libraries, I met along.
 Each will add complexity to your project, so it's best to use only one at time.

-Ajv: robust and performant library for validation.
+**Ajv**: robust and performant library for validation.
 The most used.

-Joi: Joi is a powerful schema description language and data validator for JavaScript.
+**Joi**: Joi is a powerful schema description language and data validator for JavaScript.
 It's often used to validate data in REST APIs and can validate both simple and complex data structures.

-Yup: Yup is a JavaScript schema builder for value parsing and validation.
+**Yup**: Yup is a JavaScript schema builder for value parsing and validation.
 It's leaner than Joi and is often used with form libraries like Formik for front-end validation in React applications.

-Zod: Zod[^2] is a TypeScript-first schema declaration and validation library.
+**Zod**: Zod[^2] is a TypeScript-first schema declaration and validation library.
 It allows you to create schemas using TypeScript types and provides great type inference.

 ## Zod[^2]
-I've picked Zod
+I've picked **Zod**
 - it's small
 - has no dependencies
 - provides great type inference